 Holly provides training and facilitation to managers, employees, human resources professionals and others on a variety of ever-expanding topics, including anti-harassment/antidiscrimination, unconscious bias, prevention of bullying, effective communication techniques, upstander approaches, disability issues, effective performance management and many other customized training programs depending on a client’s priorities.
 She has designed training materials and innovated her training techniques to provide lively and interactive sessions that not only provide important information but also keep audiences interested and focused.
 Holly also conducts internal investigations for sensitive issues of workplace misconduct.
 In her employment law career, Holly has also represented management in disputes with federal and state administrative agencies relating to discrimination and wage-and-hour issues and defending companies in discrimination lawsuits in federal and state courts.

-Ms. English is the author of Gender on Trial: Sexual Stereotypes and Work/Life Balance in the Legal Workplace, published in 2003 by Law Journal Press, a division of American Lawyer Media.
-She is a Past President of the National Association of Women Lawyers (NAWL, 2007-08).
-Previously, as a consultant, Ms. English worked in the U.S. and internationally with corporations, government units and not-for-profit organizations, helping to align core values for maximum performance.
+She is the author of “Gender on Trial: Sexual Stereotypes and Work/Life Balance in the Legal Workplace”, published in 2003 by Law Journal Press, a division of American Lawyer Media.
+Holly is a Past President of the National Association of Women Lawyers (NAWL, 2007-08).
+Previously, as a consultant, she English worked in the U.S. and internationally with corporations, government units and not-for-profit organizations, helping to align core values for maximum performance.
 Most recently she has enjoyed being a member of the board of the Montclair Art Museum, in Montclair, NJ, where she resides.